Photo by Jeffrey Bosdet

 I am inspired by: the retro pattern designs of the 50's, 60's and 70's; Scandinavian design; the intricate patterns of William Morris and Josef Frank; and the landscapes, textiles, colours and craft traditions I have seen throughout my extensive international travels (think: aloha shirts, jewel-toned silk saris, Indonesian batiks and weavings, Japanese kimonos, Middle Eastern tile-work, indigo dyeing and Mexican folk art, to name but a few!)
 My eyes are always open and I intend to never stop learning and exploring.

-You can read more about me and UnBlink Studio in: The World of Interiors Magazine, Uppercase Magazine, YAM Magazine, MOYO Magazine and on the Spoonflower Blog and the world-renowned Print & Pattern Blog on several occasions.
+You can read (or listen to) more about me and UnBlink Studio in/on: The World of Interiors Magazine, Wild & Precious Conversations Podcast, Uppercase Magazine, YAM Magazine, MOYO Magazine and on the Spoonflower Blog and the world-renowned Print & Pattern Blog on several occasions.
 I was included in the 3rd Edition of the Uppercase Surface Pattern Design Guide (Issue #41, April 2019), featuring "the best in up-and-coming surface pattern designers", and my work was displayed in the Adobe Textile Designer Booth at ITMA Barcelona (June 2019) and at the Adobe Design to Print Booth at the Adobe Max 2019 Conference in Los Angeles, CA (Nov 2019).

 For all my latest news, I invite you to check out my Recent News! page and my Blog.